rixo/rollup-plugin-svelte/README.md

     svelte({
       // Use `hot: true` to use default options (as follow).
       //
-      // Set `hot: false` to disable HMR shenanigans (you need this for
+      // Set `hot: false` to completely disable HMR shenanigans (you need this
-      // `npm run build`, for example).
+      // for `npm run build`, for example).
       //
       hot: hot && {
-        // Set true to enable support for Nollup
-        nollup: false,
         // Prevent preserving local component state
         noPreserveState: false,

+        // If this string appears anywhere in your component's code, then local
+        // state won't be preserved, even when noPreserveState is false
+        noPreserveStateKey: '@!hmr',

         // Prevent doing a full reload on next HMR update after fatal error
         noReload: false,

         // Try to recover after runtime errors in component init
         optimistic: false

+        // Set true to enable support for Nollup (note: when not specified, this
+        // is automatically detected based on the NOLLUP env variable)
+        nollup: false,
       },

       // `dev: true` is required with HMR
       dev: hot,

-      // Separate CSS file is not supported during hMR (neither with Nollup
+      // Separate CSS file is not supported during HMR (neither with Nollup
       // nor rollup-plugin-hot), so we just disable it when `hot` is true.
       ...(!hot && {
         css: css => {